NittuzDev/NittuzDev/README.md

 ## About me:

-:school: Currently working as a Solution Architect @IBM Client Engineering, IT</br>
+:school: Currently working as a Solutions Architect @IBM Client Engineering, IT</br>
 :fountain_pen: I have a passion for technology and open-source</br>
 :computer: I love PC building and computer hardware</br>
 :video_game: As well as play video games</br>